mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-introduction.md

 - [Planes]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-planes)
 - [Rhino Geometry Objects]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-objects)

-Creating, accessing and maniputlating geometry is one of the first places RhinoScriptSytnax is used.
-SImple geometry such as points, lines, planes can be described with simple lists in Python.
+Creating, accessing and manipulating geometry is one of the first places RhinoScriptSytnax is used.
+Simple geometry such as points, lines, planes can be described with simple lists in Python.
 More complicated geometry objects such as NURBS curves, Surfaces and Poly-surfaces can be created by Rhino and referenced by an object ID by RhinoScriptSyntax.